-\\Harm to Self, Others, or Property and/or Violations of the Law eCheckup TOGO Drugs + \$100.00 Assessment Fee, \$100.00 fine, Disciplinary Probation Period of no less than one (1) academic semester, Counseling Referral one (1) session minimum) and Parental Notification, possible removal from campus housing and/or suspension from the University and Loss of Leadership Position and/or Eligibility.
+eCheckup TOGO Drugs + \$100.00 Assessment Fee, \$100.00 fine, Disciplinary Probation Period of no less than one (1) academic semester, Parental Notification, possible removal from campus housing and/or suspension from the University and Loss of Leadership Position and/or Eligibility.

-\\No Harm to Self, Others, or Property but Violations of University Policy eCheckup TOGO Drugs + \$100.00 Assessment Fee, \$100.00 fine, Disciplinary Probation Period of no less than one (1) academic semester, Counseling Referral one (1) session minimum) and Parental Notification, possible removal from campus housing and/or suspension from the University and Loss of Leadership Position and/or Eligibility.
+No Harm to Self, Others, or Property but Violations of University Policy eCheckup TOGO Drugs + \$100.00 Assessment Fee, \$100.00 fine, Disciplinary Probation Period of no less than one (1) academic semester, Parental Notification, possible removal from campus housing and/or suspension from the University and Loss of Leadership Position and/or Eligibility.